p-casgom/ft_printf/README.md

 - Variadic functions.
 - Handling return values and errors.
 - Learn about printf's features/capabilities and the logic behind it.
+- Makefiles (i.e., adding libft into the ft_printf Makefile).

 This is a well functioning **ft_printf**, albeit slightly over-complicated.
 This is mostly due to my initial concern for properly handling error messages, especially those from the write function, which turned out to be more complicated than I had anticipated (or at least it seemed that way when I was coding it).
 It was nevertheless a good exercise to start dealing with more complex code, and improve skills related to handling return values and errors.
 It was also the first 42 project that involved variadic functions.